ACSG-64/ACSG-64/README.md

 |C++ (when strictly necessary)| | | | | |

 ### I'm currently learning
+* International standars for quality and certification of software.
 * Cloud Native Application Architecture _(thanks to a scholarship provided by SUSE)._
 * Blockchain for enterprise level solutions.
 * Distributed and real-time data/big data processing.